-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 "We need to not only look at the immediate impact of those individual projects, we need to look at the foundational and core function of the Central Experimental Farm and how all of this impacts at once our ability to do research here."

 Committee chair Leiper notes the 1081 Carling Ave. proposal succeeded the last time it was at committee.
-It's returning because city staff realized AAFC had not been notified of the meeting, Leiper said.
+It's returning because city staff realized AAFC had not been notified of the meeting.

 The meeting is scheduled for 9:30 a.m.
 Wednesday.